Originate/exosphere/tutorial/part_2/part_2a/04_html_server.md

 ### the service configuration file

-This file tells Exosphere everything it needs to know about this service.
+This file tells the Exosphere framework everything it needs to know about this service.

 __~/todo-app/html-server/service.yml__